 TPP106 An Introduction to Aboriginal and Torres Strait Islander Societies

 TPP108 An Introduction to Working within the Community

 TPP115 Mathematical Methods for Science and Engineering#

 #This course is not available until Semester 1, 2015

 For further details about locations and semesters that each TPP course is offered refer to the class timetable.

-Below you will find a list of the study plans (recommended TPP courses) for USC Programs.
+Below you will find a list of the study plans (recommended TPP courses) for USC programs for 2015.
 We highly recommend that prior to enroling you read the courses synopsis and course outlines by clicking onto the TPP course codes below.

-Reading the course outlines will provide you information such as the directed study hours (details regarding your lectures/tutorials/workshops).
-This information is useful to know when working out your enrolment on USC Central.
+Reading the course outlines will provide you information such as the directed study hours (details regarding your lectures, tutorials and/or workshops).
+This information is useful when working out your enrolment on USC Central.

-Once you know the courses you would like to enrol into please visit the USC Central Guide, here you will find resources on how to navigate your way around USC Central which is the online system you use to manage your enrolment.
+Once you know the courses you would like to enrol into please visit the USC Central Guide, here you will find resources on how to navigate your way around USC Central, the online system you use to manage your enrolment.

 - Faculty of Arts and Business programs